calpoly-iandunn/csc371/project/pitches.md

 title: Project Pitches
 ---

-On Wednesday 1/18 we will be doing project pitches in Lab.
 This time is for all of you to seek additional team members.

 - If you’ve already formed a team and don’t need more people, you don’t have to pitch.